How hackers are now targeting your voice and how to protect yourself

 • Disable voice assistant when not in use: When you’re not using your voice assistant, switch it off or mute it.
 It’s like packing up your microphone after a concert—you wouldn’t leave it on for someone else to use, would you?
 If it’s not needed, power it down.
 You’ll save on battery life and keep snoopers at bay.

-• Special for CyberGuy Readers: Identity Guard.
+• Special for CyberGuy Readers: Save up to 51% with my top recommendation is Identity Guard.
 Read more of my review of best identity theft protection services here.

 MORE: DON’T LET SNOOPS NEARBY LISTEN TO YOUR VOICEMAIL WITH THIS QUICK TIP